Understanding Xanax Withdrawal

 Xanax Withdrawal Symptoms

 Withdrawal symptoms occur suddenly and usually begin a few hours after a person’s last dose.
-The most common symptoms include:
+The most common and/or severe symptoms include:

 - Increased anxiety